adil192/golden_screenshot/README.md

 ## Other notes

 - Always use `find.byType(MaterialApp)` not `find.byType(MyWidget)` for your golden comparison, so that the device frame is included in the golden image.
 You don't need to worry about this when using `tester.expectScreenshot`.
-- `tester.loadAssets()` will replace any missing fonts with Roboto.
+- `tester.loadAssets()` will replace any missing fonts with Inter.
 If you wish to avoid this, ensure all font files you need are bundled with your app.
 - If your golden images don't need to be high-resolution, you can swap `GoldenScreenshotDevices` with `GoldenSmallDevices` which have smaller resolutions to speed up tests.

 ## Customization